-The Vision of Stephen: Lessons About God
+The Vision of Stephen: A Lesson in Courage

 After Jesus’ death, the apostles chose seven men to assist them in the work of running the church and teaching the gospel.
 One of these seven was Stephen, a man with a strong reputation for loving and following God.
 He, with the others, were set apart to their new role through the laying on of hands, which means the apostles placed their hands on Stephen’s head, gave him a blessing from God, and conveyed the authority from God to do his work.

-They had no intention of finding Stephen innocent of the trumped up charges.
+They had no intention of finding Stephen innocent of the trumped-up charges.
 However, Stephen maintained his courage and preached to them concerning the blessings God had given the people and the sins of his accusers.
 The listeners were angry but Stephen was accompanied by the Holy Spirit.
 He said:

 55 But he, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God,